Drugs & Medications - Tylenol-Codeine 4 oral

 Daily alcohol use, especially when combined with acetaminophen, may damage your liver.
 Avoid alcohol.

-Children should not use products that contain codeine after certain surgeries (including tonsil/adenoid removal).
+Children younger than 18 should not use products that contain codeine after certain surgeries (including tonsil/adenoid removal).
 Also, for children younger than 12 years, do not use codeine to treat cough or pain unless specifically directed by the doctor.
 Use of codeine is not recommended to treat cough and pain in children between 12 and 18 years old who have breathing problems.
 Some children are more sensitive to codeine and have had very serious (rarely fatal) breathing problems such as slow/shallow breathing (see also Side Effects section).
 Talk with your doctor or pharmacist about the risks and benefits of this medication.

 Tylenol-Codeine #4 oral Uses